jgmotta98/spotify-to-youtube/README.md

 Before running the code, ensure that you configure and adjust the necessary APIs and files.
 For detailed instructions on **API configuration**, please refer to the [APIs documentation](./APIs.md).

+> The YouTube API has a daily limit of 10,000 units, with each API request consuming 100 units, limiting the number of calls per day using a free tier.

 ## Installation

 After configuring the APIs, clone the repository: